Azure/azure-openapi-validator/docs/create-operation-async-response-validation.md

 ## Output Message

-Only 201 is the supported response code for PUT async response
+202 is not a supported response code for PUT async response

 ## Description

-An async PUT operation response include status code 201 with 'Azure-async-operation' header.
-Must also support status code 200, for simple updates that can be completed synchronously (ex: tags).
-Operation must also add "x-ms-long-running-operation and x-ms-long-running-operation-options" to mark that it is a long running operation (in case of 201) and how it is tracked (Azure-async-operation header).
+An async PUT operation response must include status code 201 for creates.
+It must also support status code 200, for replace.
+The operation must also add "x-ms-long-running-operation" to mark that it is a long running operation.

 ## CreatedAt